We Ship Our Bareroot Plants To Everyone Nationwide.

 You may use this grass in natural settings, alongside streams, and at the margins of water gardens.
 Keep an eye on where you put it, particularly in smaller gardens, since it has the potential to thrive via rhizomes and seeds.
 Their seed heads look great in bouquets, whether fresh or dry.

-Grow it in partial sun to partial shade, well-drained soil in damp to wet conditions.
-It is tolerant to shade, which is unusual for decorative grass of this kind.
+Grow it in partial sun to partial shade, with well-drained soil in damp to wet conditions.
+It is tolerant to shade, which is unusual for decorative grass.

 Posted by Michael Riley on Jan 23, 2022

 I had this purchased at TN nursery.
 I maintain this in my farmtown for its dual purpose plant.